cloudfoundation-community/cloudfoundation.org/docs/maturity-model/iam/identity-and-access-management-concept.md

 - What guidelines do you have for teams migrating to the cloud?
 What guidelines should teams starting in the cloud follow (e.g. zero trust)?

-## How to set up resource hierarchy for access management
+## How to Set up Resource Hierarchy for Access Management

 The public cloud providers have resource hierarchies that allow inheriting permissions.
 Carefully crafting permission inheritance is a proven way of staying in control of access rights.